-And then there was my last day with Mississippi State University.
+And then there was my last day with the Deer Lab.
 That was a much more subtle, gradual ending.
 My job had always been flexible, so even after I started my position at the local animal shelter, I still was able to squeeze in the occasional article over the weekend.

 But now that the position is long past, I miss it deeply.
-My days writing for Mississippi State and working for Dr. Demarais, a deer biologist in the wildlife department were some of my sunniest.
+My days science writing and working for Doc, a deer biologist in the wildlife department were some of my sunniest.

 I enjoyed honing my photography abilities, long conversations with Doc in his office, taking on new projects that were totally outside of my initial skillset and mastering them.
 I loved interviewing researchers about their work, learning about their passions and translating them into articles for the public to understand and enjoy.
 I loved seeing all manner of places I’d never have visited otherwise–food factories, logging operations, a farm that grew corn grits, a feral swine enclosure.
 I loved the flexibility of working from home.